CactusDev/CactusBot/docs/commands.md

 - To add a command, use `!command add <command> <response>`.
     - [`%targets%`](/targets) may also be utilized to enable dynamic responses.
     - If `<command>` is of the form `x-y`, it may be run later as either `!x-y` and `!x y`.
-    - To limit the users who may run the command, prepend the command with one of the following characters.
+    - To limit the users who may run the command, append one of the prefixes to the beginning of the name.
         - `+` - Moderator-Only
         - `$` - Subscriber-Only